The Benefits and Challenges of Concrete Polishing

 Concrete vs. Polished Concrete

 It’s rare to walk through any modern commercial or industrial building and find bare concrete floors.
 As versatile and durable as it is, concrete also has several less desirable traits, including these five well-known ones:

 - Porous as a sponge, ready to absorb and be stained and corroded by any liquids that land on them.

-- Susceptible to wear patterns and uneven surfaces, due to activity like heavy and consistent forklift traffic.
+- Susceptible to wear patterns and uneven surfaces due to activity like heavy and consistent forklift traffic.

 - Prone to cracking and spalling (breaking off in fragments) over time and under the pressure of operational use.

-That’s why facility owners and property managers allocate significant time and resources to determine the best way to finish and protect their concrete flooring substrates.
+So, facility owners and property managers allocate significant time and resources to determine the best way to finish and protect their concrete flooring substrates.

 For most types of commercial or industrial facilities, three main options are available: